-Genetics play an important role in the development of drug or alcohol addiction; in fact, research shows that about 40 to 60 percent of an individual’s susceptibility to addiction is related to hereditary factors.2 Although a person’s genetic makeup can certainly increase the risk of addiction, environmental factors also play a part.
+Many people ask the question, “Is addiction genetic?” often to understand their friend or loved one’s behavior.
+The truth is, genetics play an important role in the development of drug or alcohol addiction; in fact, research shows that about 40 to 60 percent of an individual’s susceptibility to addiction is related to hereditary factors.2 Although a person’s genetic makeup can certainly increase the risk of addiction, environmental factors also play a part.
 Growing up in a household where substance abuse was occurring can influence your attitude toward drugs or alcohol, and an unstable childhood environment can also increase your risk for addiction.3

-Breaking the Cycle
+Breaking the Cycle of Generational Addiction

 Addiction may have a strong hereditary link, but it doesn’t have to be your destiny.
-If you believe you may have a genetic propensity toward addiction, it may be wise to avoid using these substance in any amount.
-For people who may already be struggling with substance abuse, treatment can help you break free of addiction and turn your life around.
-In rehab, you’ll learn about the nature of addiction, and you’ll explore the influence your family background had on your substance use disorder.
+If you believe you may have a genetic propensity toward addiction, it may be wise to avoid using these substances in any amount.
+Not using any addictive substances will greatly reduce your likelihood of ever developing a substance use disorder, regardless of genetics.